 Perfect for a summer gathering, Creamy Grapes Salad with red and green grapes is coated in cheesecake batter and topped with brown sugar and crushed pecans.
+A delicious dessert which is ready in about 15 minutes!

 Summer time, picnics, gatherings, beach time and food!